-Once the movement levels between the bath and surrounding walls have been minimized by supporting the bath properly, it’s time to make the waterproof seal between the bath and the adjacent walls.
+Once the movement levels between the bath and surrounding walls have been minimised by supporting the bath properly, it’s time to make the waterproof seal between the bath and the adjacent walls.
 An effective seal is paramount to prevent damp problems occurring later on.

 Ensure both surfaces are completely dust and grease free.
 Grease shouldn’t be a problem, though, if you’re fitting a new bath to new tiles.
 To get the right finish on the mastic, cut the nozzle to the required width of mastic.
 Fit the tube in the applicator and start applying from the corner, if there is one, outwards.
 Keeping your hand steady, move slowly but continuously in the desired direction 11, using a clean damp cloth to wipe the sealant.
 While the mastic is fresh, dip a finger in some soapy water and run it slowly over the mastic to effect a smooth shape and ensure contact with both surfaces 12.